LIFE STORY

 Pushing the Idea in Australia

-I had been invited to Australia by the metal manufacturers association to give a speech at a Canberra conference they were organizing where they would try to temper the rationalist orthodoxy.
+I had been invited to Australia by the metal manufacturers association to give a speech at a Canberra conference they were organising where they would try to temper the rationalist orthodoxy.

-(For a while I even had a consultancy with them, until they decided it was too dangerous to criticize the Hawke orthodoxy.)
+For a while I even had a consultancy with them, until they decided it was too dangerous to criticise the Hawke orthodoxy.

 I even got to make a presentation to an industry policy think-tank in Button’s ministry.